 Raspbian is the most popular choice for Raspberry Pi owners, but is by no means the only distro available for the computer.

 You will also find:

 - Debian “Wheezy”: a slightly different build to the Raspbian, this is intended for use with Java.

 - Arch Linux ARM: based on Arch Linux, this distro boots in 10 seconds, but is unsuitable for most beginners.

-- RISC OS: available free of charge to Raspberry Pi uses (RISC usually requires a license) this is the modern version of the British operating system developed in Cambridge and found on old Acorn computers.
+- RISC OS: available free of charge to Pi uses (RISC usually requires a license) this is the modern version of the British operating system developed in Cambridge and found on old Acorn computers.

 - Moebius: a stripped-down operating system designed for projects requiring none of the bloat found on a standard OS.